ChenYangyao/hipp/docs/usage/api-ref/mpi/index.rst

 *********************************
-API Reference of the MPI Module
+API Reference for the MPI Module
 *********************************

 .. _api-mpi-usage: